 These records are essential when filing for an injury claim.
 Mental, psychological, and emotional wounds are also pretty common, especially when the children are the victims.
 Trauma could lead to fear and even overall avoidance of dogs.
 Scary and particularly dramatic attracts could also lead to symptoms of PTSD.

 The owner is liable for the injuries their dog inflicts on the victims, so long as the victim didn’t provoke the dog or wasn’t trespassing.
 It doesn’t matter if the owner wasn’t aware of their dog’s aggressive nature.
 This is a type of liability referred to as “strict liability”.
-In case the trespass and provocation are not factors in the attack, you might not even need to prove that the owner was negligent.
-It might just be enough to show that you were injured by the dog.
+Reach out to a dog bite lawyer to see if you have a case.

 Any size and any breed of dog can bite you.
 Unfortunately, there are some owners who intentionally train their dogs to be particularly aggressive.
 In some other cases, the owners might not take reasonable care to control a dog that they know is prone to acting defensively or biting.
 At other times, the dog had not previously shown any aggressiveness or bad behavior and just lashed out unexpectedly.

 Most homeowner’s insurance policies do cover dog bites.
 Nonetheless, the first offer you get from the insurance company probably won’t reflect the full value of your claim.
 An experienced dog bite lawyer in Cincinnati can help you seek compensation for damages such as:

 If you or your loved one was injured in a dog attack, our attorneys can help you seek the financial peace of mind you deserve.
 We provide free consultations to all our clients so that you can fully understand all your legal options.
 We also work on a contingency fee basis, meaning you don’t have to pay us for our services until we recover compensation on your behalf.
-Call us today or contact us online to learn more about how we can help you.
+Call us today at 513-854-8885 or contact us online to learn more about how we can help you.